tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 ## Service Mapping

-The edge points (PEs) can be configured to support the network slice service by mapping the customer traffic to Slice-Flow Aggregates, possibly using information supplied when the IETF network slice service was requested.
+The edge points can be configured to support the network slice service by mapping the customer traffic to Slice-Flow Aggregates, possibly using information supplied when the IETF network slice service was requested.
 The edge points may also be instructed to mark the packets so that the network